jt765487/datamover/installer/USER_GUIDE.md

 # Timeout (-t) in seconds for exportcliv2 instances.
 EXPORT_TIMEOUT_CONFIG = "15"

+# Health Check: Interval in minutes to check if an instance of the exportcliv2 is alive.
+# If an instance has not logged anything to the journal in this time,
+# it is considered locked and will be automatically restarted.
+# Set to 0 to disable this feature.
+HEALTH_CHECK_INTERVAL_MINS_CONFIG = "5"

 # The user name for the service.
 USER_CONFIG = "exportcliv2_user"